phetsims/calculus-grapher/doc/implementation-notes.md

 - `slopeThreshold` sets the maximum slope of a Point on a curve for it to be considered differentiable.
 The default value is 25 * Math.PI / 180.
 - `allPoints` shows all the curve points as circles in a scatter plot.
 The default value is false.
 - `cusps` shows all the cusps points as circles in a scatter plot.
 The default value is false.
+- `verticalLinesVisible` is used to make all VerticalLine instances initially visible.
+The default value is false.
+- `labeledPointsVisible` is used to make all LabeledPoint instances initially visible.
+The default value is false.

+There are a number of query parameters that are made public.
 - `valuesVisible` shows numerical values wherever they appear in the sim: tick labels, tangent-line slope, etc..
 The default value is false.
 - `connectDiscontinuities` connects curve discontinuities with a dashed line (true) or leave a gap (false).
 The default value is true.
 - `derivativeNotation` is derivative notation to be used throughout the simulation.
 Valid values are 'lagrange' and 'leibniz'.
 The default value is 'lagrange'.
 - `functionVariable` represents the variable that would be used for the horizontal axis of the graph.
 Valid values are 'x' and 't'.
 The default value is 'x'.

 ### Curve Hierarchy